MPI: pleasantly parallel and workload allocation

 The environments on

-are similar to one another.
-In the remainder of these lectures, example screenshots will be taken fromsubmitty
+tazandsubmittyare similar to one another.
+In the remainder of these lectures, example screenshots will be taken fromsubmitty, but all commands will work ontazas well.Change into

 - To create a file from terminal, run